Sala Institute for Child & Family Centered Care

-K. Ron-Li Liaw, MD, Director of The Center for Child and Family Resilience
+K. Ron-Li Liaw, MD, Director, KiDS of NYU Foundation Center for Child and Family Resilience

-Dr. Liaw is the director of The Center for Child and Family Resilience of the Sala Institute for Child and Family Centered Care.
-In this role, she oversees the development and implementation of a range of supportive services for children and families including: child life, creative arts therapies, social work, psychology, integrative health, nutrition, pain management, palliative care, chaplaincy services, and The Robinson Family S.Q.U.A.S.H.
+Dr. Liaw is the director of the KiDS of NYU Foundation Center for Child and Family Resilience of the Sala Institute for Child and Family Centered Care.
+In this role, she oversees the development and implementation of a range of supportive services for children and families including: child life, creative arts therapies, social work, psychology, integrative health, nutrition, pain management, supportive care, chaplaincy services, and The Robinson Family S.Q.U.A.S.H.
 (Smart choices, Quality ingredients, Unique, Appetizing, Simple, and Healthy) Program.
 Dr. Liaw is also director of the Pediatric Psychiatry Consultation-Liaison Service at Hassenfeld Children’s Hospital.
 Learn more about Dr. Liaw.

-Juliette Schlucter, Director of The Center for Child and Family Experience
+Juliette Schlucter, Director, Center for Child and Family Experience

-Lucy Pereira-Argenziano, MD, Director of The Center for Patient Safety and Quality
+Lucy Pereira-Argenziano, MD, Director, Center for Patient Safety and Quality